Vijaya9418/HMI/README.md

 The full form of HMI is Human Machine Interface which is a component and features for car hardware and software applications that allows driver and passangers to engage with the vehile as well as the outside world.

+Or in simple words we can say that an HMI is a screen that allows operator to interact with control system which is controlling the process

 It has operating pannel and a monitoring screen.